Victoria, Princess Royal: Matrimonial projects: sources of conflict

 As her children became adults, Victoria began to seek suitors for them.
 In 1878, Charlotte married her paternal second cousin Bernhard, Hereditary Prince of Saxe-Meiningen, which delighted the Berlin court.
 Three years later, Victoria began negotiations to marry William to Princess Augusta Victoria of Schleswig-Holstein, provoking outrage in conservative German circles.
-Chancellor Bismarck criticised the project because the princess belonged to the family who was dethroned by Prussia with the annexation of the Duchies of Schleswig and Holstein in 1864.
-The Hohenzollerns considered Augusta Victoria unworthy to marry the heir apparent to the German Empire because her family lacked sufficient rank.
+Chancellor Bismarck criticised the project because the princess belonged to the family who was dethroned by Prussia with the annexation of the duchies of Schleswig and Holstein in 1864.
+The Hohenzollerns considered Augusta Victoria unworthy to marry the second-in-line to the German Empire because her family lacked sufficient rank.
 After several months of negotiations, Victoria got what she wanted but soon became disappointed when she saw that her daughter-in-law did not have the liberal personality that she expected.

-The Crown Princess, however, was not so lucky with the marriage plans for her daughter Viktoria.
-In 1881 she fell in love with Prince Alexander I of Bulgaria and her mother tried to obtain permission from the emperor for the engagement.
+The crown princess, however, was not so lucky with the marriage plans for her daughter Viktoria.
+In 1881, she fell in love with Prince Alexander I of Bulgaria and her mother tried to obtain permission from the emperor for the engagement.
 Despite being a sovereign, the Bulgarian prince was born of a morganatic marriage, which placed him in a position of inferiority in front of the proud House of Hohenzollern.
 In addition, Alexander's policy in his Principality of Bulgaria was greatly disliked by Russia, a traditional ally of Prussia.
-Bismarck feared that marriage between a German princess and an enemy of Tsar Alexander III of Russia would represent a blow to the League of the Three Emperors, i.e. the Austro-German-Russian alliance.
-The chancellor, in the meanwhile, gained the disapproval of William I to the union, much to the dismay of Victoria and Frederick.
+Bismarck feared that marriage between a German princess and an enemy of Tsar Alexander III of Russia would represent a blow to the League of the Three Emperors, the Austro-German-Russian alliance.
+The chancellor meanwhile, gained the disapproval of William I to the union, much to the dismay of Victoria and Frederick.

-This new conflict between father and son resulted in the emperor replacing the Crown Prince with Prince William at official ceremonies and major events.
+This new conflict between father and son resulted in the emperor replacing the crown prince with Prince William at official ceremonies and major events.
 On several occasions, it was the grandson of William I who represented the Berlin court abroad.